 Firstly, we’re not the first to say that bad data is extremely expensive when it comes to breaching regulations, like GDPR, MIFID, BCBS 239 and more from the slew of acronyms across the globe.
 As recently as 2017, notable blogger Chris Skinner reported that financial regulations were changing as rapidly as every 12 minutes!
 Maintaining data quality for regulatory compliance, therefore, is not something that’s simply going to stop being important.

-Additionally, poor data quality can lead to bad analysis and even more serious, bad business decisions.
-These decisions can then lead to adverse effects on how a business performs which, in turn, can lead to financial losses.
+Additionally, poor data quality can lead to bad analysis and even more serious, poor decisions.
+These decisions can have a negative impact on how a business performs which, in turn, can lead to financial losses.
 According to research conducted by Gartner, ‘the average financial impact of poor data quality on organisations is $9.7 million per year’.
 This statistic highlights the weight that poor data quality can be on your organisation if not maintained well.
 It’s not oversimplifying it to say that failing to maintain data quality can undermine your business, undoing all your hard work to get it to that point.

 On this point, Harvard Business Review reported the cost of poor data quality as over $3tn annually to the US economy, as of 2016.
 For a problem that can be solved, this seems an extraordinarily high price to pay.